-Sources of Name of Co- Type of Co- Co-financing Actual Amount Actual % of
+Sources of Co- financing Name of Co- financer Type of Co- financing Co-financing amount confirmed at CEO Endorsement (US\$) Actual Amount Contributed at stage of Midterm Review (US\$) Actual % of Expected Amount

-Co- financer financing amount confirmed Contributed at Expected

-financing at CEO stage of Amount

-Endorsement Midterm

-(US\$) Review (US\$)
+(004) nemen (eee)

 TOTAL

 • Include the separate GEF Co-Financing template (filled out by the Commissioning Unit and project team) which categorizes each co-financing amount as 'investment mobilized' or 'recurrent expenditures'.
 (This template will be annexed as a separate file.)